treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 >>> squares = (n**2 for n in my_set)
 ```

-So anything that can be looped over with a `for` loop is an iterable and sequences are one type of iterable, but there are many other types of iterables.
+So anything that can be looped over with a `for` loop is an iterable and sequences are one type of iterable but Python has many other kinds of iterables as well.

 ## Python's for loops don't use indexes